coreroller/coreroller/README.md

 	psql -U postgres -c "alter database coreroller set timezone = 'UTC';" psql -U postgres -d coreroller_tests -c "create extension \"uuid-ossp\";" psql -U postgres -d coreroller_tests -c "create extension semver;"

+**[1] UPDATE:** *as of 7 Aug 2016 the SEMVER data type that the pg-semver Postgresql extension provides is no longer used (`db/migrations/0005_remove_pgsemver.sql` migration takes care of altering the affected tables).
+Please note that the extension is still required to be available and installed as the first migration script `0001_initial.sql` will create some tables with fields that use the semver data type (that will be altered afterwards by the next migration scripts).
+This situation is just temporary to not affect existing deployments and allow a clean update using automatic database migrations, but will be improved in the future to facilitate using other Postgresql installations where the extension may not be available (such as AWS RDS) now that there is no real need for the extension.*

 ### Frontend